 YES!
 You can use any resistance band with StandingFirm® rotational resistance.
 The same rules apply... thickness and length determine the force.

 The V allows for 2 angles of pull on the muscle.
 You can vary your workout by adding or removing angles of pull.

 If you want resistance coming from one side for a different angle of pull that works too!

 NOTE: You won't feel the rotation on the opposite hip as much... but you will get the benefit of targeted rotational resistance on the working leg.

 The large loop is doubled over to create smaller loops and doubled again.
-When placed around the hooks you have the option of 8 strands of resistance.
+When placed around the hooks you have the option of multiple strands of resistance.

 A preload allows the resistance bands to maintain length by providing an "arc" of rotational resistance from internal to external rotation.
-The resistance bands won't go slack from lack of length when you start in a 90 degree position and rotate to neutral (90 degree preload provides the maximum force angle in neutral) and/or work the 45 degree corners.
+The resistance bands won't go slack from lack of length when you start in a 90 degree position and rotate to neutral and/or work the 45 degree corners.

 Pure rotation takes the muscles of the hip through a natural end-range motion.
 A great way to begin is by rotating the core muscles and continuing with one leg rotation... move through all hip positions... flexion, extension, abduction and adduction.